tonitech/vpn/intl.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Configure an IPsec-VPN connection through a Next-Generation Firewall (NGFW) device (Cisco).md

 # Configure an IPsec-VPN connection through a Next-Generation Firewall \(NGFW\) device \(Cisco\) {#concept_h4z_jdd_xdb .concept}

 This topic takes a Next-Generation Firewall \(NGFW\) device from Cisco as an example to show how to configure the VPN settings to connect an on-premises data center to Alibaba Cloud VPC.
-When using IPsec-VPN to create a site-to-site connection, you must configure the local gateway according to the IPsec connection configured for the Alibaba Cloud VPN Gateway.
+When using IPsec-VPN to create a site-to-site connection, you must configure the local gateway according to the IPsec-VPN connection configured for the Alibaba Cloud VPN Gateway.

 The following table lists the network configurations of the VPC and the on-premises data center used in this example.